Please select the country or location you would like to see content from.

 How can a stroke cause damage?

+Different parts of the brain can be affected by a stroke, and so this gives different symptoms and long term deficits.
 The whole of one side of the body may be affected, or just one arm, hand or leg.
-The anatomy of the brain is complex, and one side of the brain carries messages via nerves to muscles on the other of the body, so a stroke on the right side may affect movement or sensation of the left arm.
+The anatomy of the brain is complex, and one side of the brain carries messages via nerves to muscles on the other of the body, so a stroke on the right side of the brain may affect movement or sensation of the left side of the body

 A stroke at the back of the brain, over the occipital region, is more likely to affect visual function.
 If a stroke hits very specific areas of the brain, this may affect speech, either articulating sounds or understanding words.